-In general my role at Ubisoft, when working on an open world, consists of:
+In general my role at Ubisoft consists of:

-Researching locations to find suitable places for activities and collectables based on the location’s unique appeal, gameplay potential and technical constraints
+Researching locations to find suitable places for activities and collectables in the open world, based on the location’s unique appeal, gameplay potential and technical constraints

 Collating information into design documentation, presenting to leads and directors for approval

-Whiteboxing layouts for activity locations, adhering to design guidelines and working with environment artists to ensure the design intentions do not contradict art direction
+Whiteboxing layouts for activity locations with a focus on combat, adhering to design guidelines and working with environment artists to ensure the design intentions do not contradict art direction

 Iterating on all content to adapt to changing requirements and director feedback